Collaboration is key to a stress-free separation

 Separation and divorce is undoubtedly one of the most stressful situations we can face.
 That’s why we encourage couples to take a collaborative approach to managing their affairs.

-So how is it different?
 Collaborative practice has been designed to offer a more respectful and less stressful approach to dealing with separation and divorce.
 It can help those involved to come to an agreement on financial and children arrangements, whilst also helping couples to maintain a positive relationship.

-As the start of the process, you’ll sign an agreement that commits you to trying to resolve your issues without going to court.
+At the start of the process, you’ll sign an agreement that commits you to trying to resolve your issues without going to court.
 Then – with your collaboratively-trained lawyer providing advice and guidance throughout – you’ll have the opportunity to discuss your problems, face-to-face.

 A collaborative approach also offers greater flexibility and creativity than a more traditional approach.
 This can be particularly helpful if you have joint business interests, or you want to come to a more flexible arrangement over child care.